- 1 Purpose

 Approval of an extension of time application for international students will be in accordance with the assessment level of the student's visa as determined by the Department of Immigration and Multicultural Affairs.

 A student's financial payment history will be taken into account when considering an extension.
-An extension may not be granted to a student in consecutive Teaching Periods if the debt has been referred by USQ to debt collection agency.
+An extension may not be granted to a student in consecutive Study Periods if the debt has been referred by UniSQ to debt collection agency.

 If the University has reinstated a debt that has been previously written off and then paid by the student, an extension will not be granted in the first academic year of study from the date of reinstatement.